maxim-zhao/pcmenc/README.md

 Usage
 -----

 First, decide on your playback rate and data rate requirements.
 This will usually be in the form of a playback routine.
+The playback routines are mapped to specific encoder settings:

+1. Sampling rate.
+Just like on any other sample player, more samples per second = better reproduction, especially of higher frequencies.
+This maps to the interaction between the `-dt` (inter-output timings) and `-clock` (CPU speed) settings.
+2. `-rto`: The ratio of input samples per full update (three channels) of the PSG.
+This is from 1 (highest accuracy) to 3 (lowest).
+This maps somewhat to the concept of bit depth for audio: higher accuracy means clearer audio.
+However, there's a linear relationship to the data size: `-rto 3` will emit 1/3 as much data as `-rto 1`.
+Also, there is not enough CPU time (on the Master System at least) to emit three values to the PSG for every sample at ~44kHz.
+3. `-p`: packing.
+There are many packing routines but in general, the "packed volumes" `-p4` option is the simplest and fastest: it packs each PSG update into half of a byte.
+The RLE packing `-p0` often results in larger data.

+In general, trading off lower accuracy (`-rto`) for a higher sampling rate gets you better quality; `-rto 3` is generally the best option if you have high quality audio.

 Next, prepare your audio file to match this playback rate.
 Perform all the manipulations it needs (amplifying, compressing, sample rate conversion) in a half-decent audio editor.
 I use [Audacity](http://www.audacityteam.org/), which is good enough.